lucasbiancogs/lucasbiancogs/README.md

 # Hi, I'm Lucas Bianco 👋

-I'm mobile and backend developer graduated in mechanical engineering.
+I'm a mobile and backend developer graduated in mechanical engineering.

 I started my graduation at UFRGS and always believed I would become an engineer with programming skils.
 Well, today I expect to be a developer with engineering skills.